Abusir: A temple

 Also found at Abusir were substantial remains of a Ramesside temple, perhaps built by Ramses II.
 The temple lies about 500 meters south east of the pyramids, close to the cultivation in the desert.
 The main building of the temple was built of limestone.
 There were three cellars, a small hall with four columns and a courtyard (with mudbrick walls) with ten limestone columns.
 The limestone building was placed within a larger complex made of mud bricks with a pylon and magazines.
 The temple seems to have been dedicated to the solar cult, in particular the gods Ra, Amun, and Nekhbet.
 Fragments of polychrome reliefs and numerous examples of the titles of Ramesses II have been recovered.
+The temple was built above the mud brick tombs of Third and Fifth Dynasty.

 Site looting during 2011 protests

 Abusir, Saqqara and Dahshur suffered damage by looters during the 2011 Egyptian protests.
 Part of the false door from the tomb of the priest Rahotep was stolen, and store rooms were broken into.
+The looted structures are mapped out e.g. in this article.

 Climate

-Köppen-Geiger climate classification system classifies it climate as hot desert (BWh), as the rest of Egypt.
+Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), as the rest of Egypt.